 I love how easy it is.
 Making pizza in a sheet pan is a simple matter of stretching the dough onto the pan and topping it with cheese, sauce, and other ingredients.
 Bake and serve.

 I like to make my own no-knead whole wheat pizza dough – it takes almost no time to mix and rises slowly over about 12 hours.
 Start it in the morning and it will be ready when you get home in the evening.
 It will also keep in the fridge for up to three days, so it's ready when you are.

 For today's recipe, you'll need to roast some cauliflower, but that, too, can be made ahead of time and kept in the refrigerator for a few days.
 You can still dash home on a Friday night and have dinner ready in 30 minutes.

 I like to slice the cauliflower into “steaks” rather than break it into florets, and roast them that way.
-It’s faster, and though some of the pieces fall apart, it doesn’t matter since you’ll be breaking them into smaller pieces before topping the piazza anyway.
+It’s faster, and though some of the pieces fall apart, it doesn’t matter since you'll be breaking them into smaller pieces before topping the pizza anyway.
 The edges caramelize and the smaller pieces brown beautifully.
 Who doesn’t love crispy bits?